Here they are, 5 fascinating facts about Egypt's Pharaohs, some of which are completely strange!

 Ramses II (1279-1212 B.C.) had over 90 children: approximately 56 boys and 44 girls.
 Can you imagine?
 It must have been hard to remember all of his kids' names!

-Mother: "I was thinking perhaps tunics with
+Mother: "I was thinking perhaps tunics with name tags across the front might help?" |

 Pharaoh Menes is thought to be Egypt's first pharaoh.
 He united the Upper and Lower Kingdoms in 3150 B.C. and named the capital of the united lands Memphis.
 Memphis means “Balance of Two Lands.”
 Legend says he ruled for 60 years until he was killed by a hippopotamus.